 Our technology-driven new retail business model significantly improves our operational efficiency.
 We measure our store performance with store-level operating profit (loss), which is calculated by deducting cost of direct materials (including wastage in stores), cost of delivery packaging materials, storage and logistics expenses, store depreciation expense (including decoration loss for store closure), store rental and other operating costs, net delivery expense, transaction fees, rental deposit of closed stores and rental expense for preopening stores from our self-operated store revenue.
 We have changed the way we calculate our store-level operating profit (loss) to include all relevant store expenses at the store level (excluding sales and marketing expenses and general and administrative expenses) to align this metric with our internal KPIs.
-Our store-level operating loss accounted for 38.0% and 12.5% of our self-operated store revenue for the years ended December 31, 2019 and 2020, respectively.
-We achieved store-level operating profit which accounted for 20.2% of our self-operated store revenue for the year ended December 31, 2021.
+In 2023, we have changed the definition of "store level operating profit/(loss)" by further deducting commissions paid to third-party delivery platforms related to revenues from self-operated stores in order to better reflect the operating results of our self-operated stores.
+After the adjustment of the comparative figures, we achieved store-level operating profit which accounted for 18.3%, 24.3% and 22.2% of our self-operated store revenue for the year ended December 31, 2021, 2022 and 2023, respectively.